New York Cosmos (2026): Organization

 The club is owned by real estate developer Baye Adofo-Wilson and former Red Bull and second Cosmos executive Erik Stover.
-Rocco B. Commisso, who had held the rights to the Cosmos' name and identity from 2017 onwards and is the majority owner of Serie A's ACF Fiorentina, is a minority owner of the club through his company New York Cosmos LLC.
+Rocco B. Commisso, who had held the rights to the Cosmos' name and identity from 2017 onwards and was a majority owner of Serie A's ACF Fiorentina, was a minority owner of the club through his company New York Cosmos LLC until his passing on January 16, 2026.
 In July 2025, Giuseppe Rossi, a New Jersey native who played 30 times for the Italian national football team, joined the club as a vice chairman and director of soccer.

 Although the Cosmos will "nominally identify with New York", the club plans to focus on developing soccer in New Jersey.
 "I believe that the real magic will be the players that we’re able to develop here in the Paterson area, in the North Jersey area," said Rossi.
 Stover explained that before the Cosmos was formed the state of New Jersey had only one professional soccer club for a population of 9.5 million people, and also pointed proudly to the number of New Jersey and Paterson natives who had been hired by the club.

 Branding

 When the branding of the New York Cosmos was announced in July 2025, it was revealed that the club would be utilizing a more modernized approach to the classic crest, still retaining the typical green, yellow, and blue color scheme used by the two former Cosmos clubs.
 The name "New York" was dropped, leaving only the moniker "Cosmos" on the badge.
 Although the club retains the place name officially, it will often be referred to simply as the "Cosmos" to emphasize its connection with northern New Jersey.

-New Jersey-based sportswear company Capelli Sport will supply the team's uniforms and training gear.
+New Jersey-based sportswear company Capelli Sport supplies the team's uniforms and training gear.

 Stadium

-Hinchliffe Stadium (pictured) before it was redeveloped, with Great Falls in the foreground.
+Hinchliffe Stadium pictured in 2024 set up in American football format following the stadium's renovation.

-The Cosmos will play at Hinchliffe Stadium, a 7,500 capacity multi-purpose stadium in Paterson, being able to host baseball, football, and track events.
+The Cosmos play at Hinchliffe Stadium, a 7,500 capacity multi-purpose stadium in Paterson, that can also host baseball, football, and track events.
 Hinchliffe Stadium, a part of the surrounding Great Falls National Historical Park, was built in 1932, and reopened in 2023 following a renovation required after a period of neglect that started when the stadium was abandoned in 1997.
 One of only six Negro League stadiums still standing, Hinchliffe Stadium currently hosts the New Jersey Jackals, a baseball team that plays in the independent Frontier League, and the Paterson Board of Education's two local high schools.
 Historically, Hinchliffe hosted Negro League teams such as the New York Black Yankees and New York Cubans.
 The stadium also has soccer history, having hosted the American Soccer League's New Jersey Eagles in 1988 and 1989.